 It is a great tragedy that this perspective, which we in the Left Faction and then the ISO presumably shared in the beginning, was never implemented by the ISO.

-First, the ISO never, in practice, oriented itself primarily toward the working class, but rather has, from the beginning, been concerned with various middle-class movements (anti-nukes, southern Africa, upper class college struggles).
+First, the ISO never, in practice, oriented itself primarily toward the working class, but rather has, from the beginning, been concerned with various middle-class movements (anti-nukes, southern Africa [at elite private universities], upper class college struggles).
 At best, work such as strike support has been inconsistent and peripheral to the focus of the group.
 The main exception has been UPSurge, but, leaving aside the quality of that work, it is an isolated example whose origins were in the IS, not the ISO.

 In the middle class movements that form the meat of ISO activity, members, while raising other political points, haven’t fought for the movements to adopt an orientation toward the working class.

 The newspaper has been a useful indicator of the ISO’s perspective.
 Its choices about what to cover have reflected the paper’s lack of interest in many important working class issues, examples of which were the near total absence of reporting or analysis on the Newport News, J.P.
 Stevens and Teamster strikes and the multitude of contracts that are coming up this year and next.

 The same class orientation is applied to student struggles, where the paper has given extensive coverage to struggles at upper class schools while ignoring, for example, the movement of working class students in Massachusetts state schools to ward off attacks on their education.